Football

 RICK CURTIS - HEAD FOOTBALL COACH, ASSOCIATE ATHLETIC DIRECTOR, AND S.A.L.T.
 COORDINATOR

-Rick earned his bachelor’s degree in Business Administration from California State University, Fullerton and his teaching credential from the University of California, Irvine.
-Rick holds a master’s degree in Athletic Administration and Coaching from Concordia University, Irvine, where he currently teaches as an adjunct professor and serves as an Academic Advisor.
+Rick Curtis earned his bachelor’s degree in Business Administration at Cal State Fullerton and his teaching credential from the University of California, Irvine.
+Rick holds a master’s degree in Coaching and Athletic Administration from Concordia University and was an adjunct professor and academic advisor in the School of Professional Studies for thirteen years.

 But the Lord said to Samuel, “Do not look on his appearance or on the height of his stature, because I have rejected him; for the Lord sees not as man sees; man looks on the outward appearance, but the Lord looks on the heart."
 1 Samuel 16:7